php-soap/psr18-attachments-middleware/README.md

     ->addComplexTypeConverter(XopIncludeEncoder::XMLNS_XOP, 'Include', new XopIncludeEncoder($attachmentsStorage));
 ```

-This will allow you to use attachments directly from within your SOAP request and responses:
+This will allow you to use attachments directly from within your SOAP request and responses without the need of adding them to the `AttachmentStorage` manually:

 ```php
 use Phpro\ResourceStream\Factory\FileStream;